-What I do: team up with businesses, non-profits and individuals in finding their voice in traditional and new media; create unique visual and written content; present complex information clearly; nag my kids, have cocktails with my husband, make some art, and ride my bike.
+What I do: team up with businesses, non-profits and individuals in finding their voice and brand in traditional and new media; create unique visual and written content; present complex information clearly; nag my kids, have cocktails with my husband, make some art, and ride my bike.
 In no particular order.

 My design experience began with pre-press, then moved on to include on-screen presentation design, marketing, web design and usability, project management and for a fun while, toy design.
 I’ve been an associate of Windesheim Design since 2000, where I learned traditional type layout techniques from a master, Nancy Windesheim.
 My specialties are User Interface design, informational design, incorporating graphics, photography, illustration with text, and helping businesses discover and project their unique style and personality.